engrit-illinois/Compare-AssignmentRevisions/README.md

 - `2`: Outputs most steps taken for every assignment, several of the values gathered, and outputs when each step is done.
 - `3`: Misc. debug/test output.

+### -DisablePsVersionCheck
+Optional switch.
+When specified the module will attempt to run regardless of the current version of PowerShell.
+Normally, the module refuses to run if the current version of PowerShell is greater than 5.1.

 ### -CIMTimeoutSec
 Optional integer.
 Specifies the number of seconds to wait when polling a machine for data via CIM before timing out and moving on.